pedro-gilmora/SourceCrafter.DependencyInjection/SGen Extensibility proposal.md

                     semanticModel,
                     serviceContainerSymbol,
                     unresolvedDependencyHandler: (ServiceMetadata serviceDesc) =>
-                                                /*^ Service metadata is hosted in a core-intermediary maybe called {SGenNamespace}.{GenType}Metadata
-                                                    assembly reachable by other interested authors */ {
+                                                /*^ Service metadata is hosted in a core-author assembly to exchange custome metadata info with other interested SGen writers assembly reachable by other interested authors */ {
                         // Will publish to third-party consumers of this SGen